Data-Visualization-Intro/4-D3-scatterplot/readme.md

 Now let's add one circle for each day.

-One way of drawing the dots would be to map over each element in the dataset and append a circle to our bounds.
+One way of drawing the dots would be to loop over each element in the dataset and append a circle to our bounds.

 We grab the values for `cx` and `cy` from our data using our scales and passing in our accessors: